Osaka Gourmet City, feasts for Eyes & Mouth

 Nara, Stroll in Nara Park led by Friendly Deer

 An 8th-century waka poem states, "Nara is a land of supreme beauty, surrounded by mountains."
 Ikaruga town began as a temple town for Horyuji, the world's oldest temple, and its pagoda towers amid a rural landscape surrounded by mountains.
-Naramachi town, a post town established within the grounds of Gangoji Temple in the 18th century, still retains its traditional streetscape.
+Naramachi town, a temple town for Gangoji Temple, still retains its retro-flavored streetscape.
 This tour explores these areas and appreciates the tranquil, beautiful, and pristine landscape in the old town.

 Other Popular Off the Beaten Path Tours in Osaka